softgripper/style-guides/java.md

 - Use given-when-then.
 - Most tests run under Quarkus; write them like unit tests with Quarkus running.

-## formatting - don't leave a mess
+## Formatting - don't leave a mess

 - Do not commit unused imports.
 - Don't commit large amounts of "commented out" code.
-- RADAR Item - try to automate this via CI/CD, a gradle plugin https://github.com/google/google-java-format or project level IDE settings and take the onus away from the developer.

 ## Helpful tips